d4rkc0d3r/d4rkAvatarOptimizer/README.md

 ## Combine Motion Time Approximation
 This tries to combine layers that have a single motion time state into the direct blend tree.
 It samples the original motion time at the snapping points of a radial puppet (0, 25, 50, 75, 100) and then uses those samples to approximate the motion time with a 1D blend tree.
+## Disable Phys Bones When Unused
+Creates animation curves for all phys bone components that are used by only one SkinnedMeshRenderer.
+Those curves get added to the animations that animate the SkinnedMeshRenderer enabled or its game object active flag.
 ## Keep MMD Blend Shapes
 When enabled the optimizer will keep the blend shapes that are used by MMD animations from getting removed or merged.
 ## Delete Unused Components